code4it-dev/c4it-hugo/content/article/2023/098-azure-app-configuration-dotnet-api/index.md

 1. Your application is more secure, since you don't risk having the credentials exposed on the web;
 2. You can share configurations across different services: say that you have 4 services that access the same external APIs that require a Client Secret.
 Centralizing the config helps in having consistent values across the different services and, for example, updating the secret for all the applications in just one place;
-3. Use different config based on the environment: with Azure App Configurations you can use a set of tags and labels to determine which configs mus be loaded in which environment.
+3. Use different config based on the environment: with Azure App Configuration you can use a set of tags and labels to determine which configs mus be loaded in which environment.
 This simplifies a lot the management of configurations across different environments.

 But notice that, using the basic approach that we used in this article, configurations coming from Azure are loaded at the startup of the application: **configs are static until you restart the application**.
-You can configure your application to **poll Azure App Configurations** to always have the most updated values without the need of restarting the application, but it will be the topic of a future article.
+You can configure your application to **poll Azure App Configuration** to always have the most updated values without the need of restarting the application, but it will be the topic of a future article.

 ## Further readings